Landscape Design Ideas, Styles, and Themes

 Because humans insist on growing foods and flowers in exotic (non-native) places, which are thereby not supported by local weather conditions or birds and insects, plants are weaker and more prone to disease.
 Companies who make products that kill insects and prevent plant diseases are thereby making big bucks and, of course, promoting the more exotic landscapes.
 But there's a backlash.

-Growers are applying fertilizers that then contaminate water running over the area and out to the ocean.
-And they're applying pesticides that then kill the same birds that eat the problem insects.
-Many of these chemicals hurt humans too.
-These unintended results add to the desirability of growing native foods locally, and designing landscapes that are native and sustainable, that can thrive without the application of fertilizers and/or chemicals.
+Growers apply fertilizers that then contaminate water running over the area and out to the ocean.
+And they apply pesticides that then kill the birds that eat the problem insects.
+Many of the chemicals hurt humans too.
+These unintended results add to the desirability of growing native foods locally, and designing landscapes that are native and sustainable––that can thrive without the application of fertilizers and/or chemicals.

 Overall Neighborhood Style

 In order to keep peace with the neighbors, something about the new design you are contemplating should match or enhance the look of the neighborhood.
-Take a walk around with your camera and or a notepad in hand to see which overall style, and individual styles and themes are reflected therein.
+Take a walk with your camera and or a notepad in hand to see which overall style, and individual styles and themes are reflected around you.

 How compatible is the overall style with your local climate and land forms?
 What modifications have individual neighbors made?
-Is anyone designing with the style or theme you have been most attracted to?
+Is anyone designing with the style or theme you are most attracted to?

 Talk to the neighbors and ask questions about the history of the neighborhood or about ideas they have contemplated.
 They might have some really useful information that can help you with making decisions.
-They might also have extra plants to give you that save you money.
+They might also have extra plants for you, so you save money.
 In any case, you'll make friends in the neighborhood you didn't have before and might give them some ideas too.